mygit3098/app1/README.md

-this is for feature 1 of app1
+this is only for development.push here,do not push to master.